 Donald and Barbara Edwards

 Elizabeth joined HOW as Executive Director in March 2015.
 She previously served as the President of the Cape Cod Foundation and former Director of Major Gifts at Outer Cape Health Services.
-Elizabeth is a former member of the Eastham Board of Selectmen and has a BA in Sociology and a Masters in Regional Planning from the University of Massachusetts.
+Elizabeth is a former member of the Eastham Board of Selectmen, has a BA in Sociology and a Masters in Regional Planning, both from the University of Massachusetts.

 OFFICE ADMINISTRATOR / CLIENT ADVOCATE